About our team

 Skiing Style: Finesse w/ a healthy dose of fear

 I am a husband, father, former Navy civilian employee, current part-time defense contractor, and eternally unfulfilled ski-bum wannabe.
 A Washington DC-area native, I have skied recreationally since 1967, all while based in the snow-challenged Mid-Atlantic US.
 I began my ski writing and photography avocation in 2000 and since then have expressed the joy of skiing through hundreds of articles hosted by a variety of online websites and hardcopy publications.
 While I have visited close to 90 ski resorts in North America and Europe, I also enjoy the local hills in my home region, and my ski reporting garnered a West Virginia Division of Tourism’s Stars of the Industry Award for Best Web/Internet/E-Magazine Article.

 You pee on one dirty helmet, and the rest of your life, you are labeled a dirty helmet pee'er.
 In my defense, the helmet was ripe -- and I mean ripe -- for a cleaning, anyway.
 Where do I fit into the picture?
-Well, the "Chez Ziggy" section of the forum is named after me.
-Second, I am the one who keeps Phil and Tricia sane, the one who gets them to take a walk to recharge their batteries and give their eyes a break after I see them stressed from too much time on the computer.
-You can thank me.
+Well, the "Chez Ziggy" section of the forum was named after me.